tarantool-php/client/README.md

 ```

 The [PeclPacker](src/Packer/PeclPacker.php) supports object serialization out of the box, no extra configuration
-is needed (however note that it doesn't support MessagePack extensions needed for Tarantool decimals to work).
+is needed (however, please note that it does not support [MessagePack extensions](https://github.com/msgpack/msgpack/blob/master/spec.md#ext-format-family)
+which are required, for example, to handle decimal numbers or UUIDs).

 For the [PurePacker](src/Packer/PurePacker.php) you will need to write an extension that converts your objects to
 and from MessagePack structures (for more details, read the  msgpack.php's [README](https://github.com/rybakit/msgpack.php#type-transformers)).